 Occasional Cost Examples:

-• Toys, entertainment.
+• Toys, entertainment

-• Clothing as baby grows.
+• Clothing as your baby grows.

-• Hygiene supplies.
+• Hygiene supplies

-• Haircuts.
+• Haircuts

-What Are the Most Expensive Items To Budget For When Having a Baby?
+What Are the Most Expensive Items To Budget for When Having a Baby?

 Strollers

-Tip: Buying a baby carrier or stroller designed to grow with your baby ensures it's a one-time cost, versus needing to return to the store as your little bundle grows.
+Tip: Buying a baby carrier or stroller designed to grow with your baby ensures it's a one-time cost versus needing to return to the store as your little bundle grows.

 Diapers and Changing Supplies